Aphaenogaster senilis – Colony with Queen and Workers

 Description

-The Ant Farming Charter on our Ants and Aphaenogaster senilis:
+The Antculture Charter on our Ants and Aphaenogaster senilis:

-– Raised by a specialist in optimal conditions, guaranteed free from parasites,
+– Raised by a specialist in optimal conditions, guaranteed without parasites,

-– Health demonstrated by the laying of the queen and the presence of brood at shipment,
+– Health demonstrated by the laying of the queen and the presence of brood upon shipment,

-– No “boost” ( adding brood or external workers to sell the colonies faster),
+– No “boost” ( addition of brood or external workers to sell the colonies more quickly),

-– Delivery guaranteed in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),
+– Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, full reimbursement in the event of loss of the queen (if delivered within 48 hours),

-– Shipping possible from -12°C to +40°C thanks to our optional isothermal packaging,
+– Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

 – Supplied with a care sheet and a health sheet,